azhang7740/Flixter/README.md

 - [ ] Run your app on a real device.

 The following **additional** features are implemented:
+- [X] Trailers are linked by a button on movie details screen

 - [ ] List anything else that you can get done to improve the app functionality!